JamesRexMiller4/flashcards-starter/README.md

 ### GAMEPLAY

-Users will be able to play through a deck of 30 cards regarding Javascript array prototype methods, objects, and arrays.
+Users will be able to play through a deck of 30 cards, prompted with questions regarding Javascript array prototype methods, objects, functions, and arrays.
 As each card generates to the terminal the user is presented with a question and three options to choose from.

 ![flashcards-start](https://user-images.githubusercontent.com/27719824/66172023-9b873600-e607-11e9-8061-bf4b2bffba93.gif)